Don (1978 film): Music

 A sample from the song "Yeh Mera Dil" was used by The Black Eyed Peas for their hit song "Don't Phunk with My Heart" in 2005.
 The song won the Black Eyed Peas their first Grammy Award for Best Rap Performance by a Duo or Group, while the composers for "Yeh Mera Dil", Kalyanji–Anandji, were awarded the BMI Award for being the originators of the melodies used in "Don't Phunk with My Heart."

-The third season American Dad! episode "Tearjerker" (2008) uses the 1978 Don theme music in its intro sequence.
+The third season American Dad! episode "Tearjerker" (2008) uses the theme music in its intro sequence.

 The third episode of the Marvel Studios television series Ms. Marvel features "Yeh Mera Dil" in a wedding dance sequence.